AWin9/AttnGAN-additional-fc-layer/README.md

 This version includes additional FC layer to reduce noise for Noisy Texts The idea was got from [A Generative Adversarial Approach for Zero-Shot Learning from Noisy Texts](http://openaccess.thecvf.com/content_cvpr_2018/papers/Zhu_A_Generative_Adversarial_CVPR_2018_paper.pdf)

-Additional FC layer was added to class RNN_ENCODER after embedding layer in model.py This layer should improve quality for noisy texts
+An additional FC layer was added to class RNN_ENCODER after embedding layer in model.py.
+This layer should improve quality for noisy texts.
+Number of neurons of the additional layer only half the size of input layer.
+The same way is described in [A Generative Adversarial Approach for Zero-Shot Learning from Noisy Texts](http://openaccess.thecvf.com/content_cvpr_2018/papers/Zhu_A_Generative_Adversarial_CVPR_2018_paper.pdf)

 In the folder Logs you can read logs of training processes DAMSM with and without additional FC layer The name of this FC layer is "rdc_text"